-- Now, we can write SQL override on uncached lookup also.
-Previously, we could do it only on cached lookup.
+- Now, we can write SQL overrides on uncached lookups as well.
+Previously, we could do it only on cached lookups.

-- Control over the size of our session log: In a real-time environment, we can control the session log file size or log file time.
+- In a real-time environment, we can control the session log file size or log file time.

 Advantages of Informatica over Teradata:

-- Job monitoring and recovery: It is easy-to-monitor jobs using Informatica Workflow Monitor.
-It is also easier to identify and recover in the case of failed jobs or slow-running jobs.
-It exhibits an ability to restart from failure row step.
+- It is easy to monitor jobs with Informatica Workflow Monitor.
+It is also easier to identify and recover in the case of failed or slow-running jobs.
+It exhibits the ability to restart from the failure row step.

-- Informatica Market Place: It is a one-stop shop for lots of tools and accelerators to make SDLC faster and improve application support.
+- It is a one-stop shop for lots of tools and accelerators to make SDLC faster and improve application support.